 We would love for you to support this important work.
 Donations can be made safely and securely online, and you can designate your gift specifically for this program

 The DCOL Advisory Committee plays an important role in the identification, development, implementation and evaluation of key DCOL strategies and tactics.
 The committee’s work ensures that DCoL initiatives connect to larger community-wide strategies.

-JOIN THE 2020 LEARNING PATHWAYS PROJECT COHORT
+THE LEARNING PATHWAYS COHORT

 The learning pathways project is a design project using digital resources to create more visibility into the skills that young people are developing out of school.

 Join a small cohort of DCOL partners and gain access to training on the digital badge platform, participate in regular feedback sessions with members of the Big Thought team and more.